joomla-projects/joomla-cypress/tests/README.md

 composer install
 npm ci
 ```
-No additional configuration is needed, as the parameters
+No additional configuration for Joomla is necessary, as the parameters
-are set within `joomla-cypress` Cypress configuration.
+are defined in the `joomla-cypress/tests/cypress.config.mjs` Cypress configuration file.
-No Joomla installation is required,
+A Joomla installation is not required
-if you first run the entire test suite or the `joomla.cy.js` test spec.
+if you start by running the entire test suite or the `tests/e2e/joomla.cy.js` test spec.

 > [!NOTE]
 > The custom command `installJoomlaMultilingualSite` deletes the Joomla `installation` folder.